NeuroCompLab-psu/SNN-Conversion/README.md

 - The ImageNet dataset (which can be automatically downloaded by a recent version of [torchvision](https://pytorch.org/docs/stable/torchvision/datasets.html#imagenet)) (If needed)

 ## Training from scratch
-Using the network structure in ```vgg.py``` under this repository, one can reproduce the same or similar accuracy.
+Our model structure explore various SNN conversion constraints that a available under vgg.py Using the network structure in ```vgg.py``` under this repository, one can reproduce the same or similar accuracy.
 ### Preparing Full Precision Model on CIFAR-100
 | Model | Batch Size | Epoch | Learning Rate | Weight Decay | Optimizer |